moustafabessar/fixed-point-vs-float-point-on-stm32-MCU-no-FPU/README.md

 Fixed point : 0.007105us
 Float point : 0.010019us

-All tests cases are tested on (16 Mhz) HSI as a System Clock and base timer with 24 prescaler
+All test cases are tested on (16 Mhz) HSI as a System Clock and base timer with 24 prescaler

    ------------                                      |Fixed Point function  | Float Point function
    -----------                                       | ------------         | -------------